 Dumeril’s boa terrarium size requirements are a little more spacious than the average snake because boas tend to be very active.
 And because they are terrestrial, floor space is more important than vertical space.
-However, note that placing a Dumeril’s boa in too large of a terrarium can be more detrimental than beneficial, particularly for juveniles.

 What Should it Be Made Of?

-Securing the Terrarium
+Securing the Enclosure

 Because they are active and rather strong, a Dumeril’s boa will take the opportunity to escape if given a chance.
 The best way to prevent an escape, then, is to secure the lid (or opening) properly.
 DO NOT SECURE SNAKE LIDS WITH TAPE!
 Many snakes have been severely injured by accidentally coming in contact with the sticky side of tape.